Monish-Mathpal/Python-Fundamentals/README.md

 # Python Basics
-This is to share some learning stuff
+This is to share some learning